ronen567/just-the-docs/docs/logistic-regression.md

 ##### $$\sigma(z)_{z=0}=0.5$$

-For Logistic Regression predictor, z argument is replaced by a linear combination of the input dataset x, as shown by Eq.
+For Logistic Regression predictor, z argument is replaced by a linear combination of the input dataset x, as depicted by Eq.
 2:

 ### Eq.
 2:
 $$z=b+wx$$,